HessamCheraghi/SheetJS-web-worker/README.md

 import { reshaper } from "./utils";

 onmessage = function (e) {
-  // doing heavy conversion and internationalization on raw data received from main thread const rows = reshaper(e.data);
+  // doing conversion and internationalization and other heavy tasks... const rows = reshaper(e.data);

   //converting to xlsx